Acupuncture + TCM for General Health

 Does Acupuncture Hurt?

-The insertion is relatively painless, some needles are not felt at all while others bring a slight pricking sensation, though this sensation dissipates very quickly.
-Be assured your acupuncturist will adjust any needles so the discomfort is minimal.
-Overall acupuncture is a pleasant experience.
-After the needles are in and the patient is comfortable and warm, it is common for people to feel so relaxed that they have a nap.
+The insertion is relatively painless.
+Some needles are not felt, while others cause a slight pricking sensation that quickly dissipates.
+Be assured that your acupuncturist will adjust any needles to minimize discomfort.
+Overall, Acupuncture is a pleasant experience.
+After the needles are in and the patient is comfortable and warm, it is common for people to feel so relaxed that they take a nap.

 How Often Should I Go?

 The frequency and number of treatments differ from person to person.
 Some people experience dramatic relief in the first treatment.
-For complex or long-standing chronic conditions, one to two treatments per week for several months may be recommended.
-For acute problems, usually fewer visits are required, usually eight to ten visits in total.
-After a thorough consultation and initial treatment, your acupuncturist will work out a treatment plan with you.
+One to two treatments per week for several months may be recommended for complex or long-standing chronic conditions.
+For acute problems, usually fewer visits are required, usually eight to ten.
+Your acupuncturist will devise a treatment plan after a thorough consultation and initial treatment.

 What Does Acupuncture Treat?

-The World Health Organization (WHO) currently recognizes more than 40 conditions that can be treated with acupuncture.
-However, it is important to remember that acupuncture treats the whole person, not just the condition.
-Even if your condition is not listed below, you may still benefit from acupuncture.
+The World Health Organization (WHO) recognizes more than 40 conditions That can be treated with acupuncture.
+However, it is essential to remember that Acupuncture treats the whole person, not just the condition.
+Even if your condition is not listed below, you may still benefit from Acupuncture.

 • Arthritis